alexjamesmalcolm/columbus-2018-spring/bash-commands.md

 -----| -------
-Make the directory you're inside into a repository | `git init` Add all files to the next commit that have been changed | `git add .` Creates a commit of all the previously added files | `git commit -m "[commit title]"` Upload all commits made since last push to github | `git push` Establish the url of the github repo you would like to push to | `git remote add [name (recommended: origin)] [github repository URL]`
+Make the directory you're inside into a repository | `git init` Add all files to the next commit that have been changed | `git add .` Creates a commit of all the previously added files with a message | `git commit -m "[commit message]"` Upload all commits made since last push to github | `git push` Establish the url of the github repo you would like to push to | `git remote add [name (recommended: origin)] [github repository URL]`
+Adds all changed files and commits them with a message | `git commit -a -m "[commit message]"`

 ## Examples
 Some commands are used in conjunction with each other so here's a couple of common situations: